hippiehunter/dblbook/src/io/isam.md

 `DELETE(channel) [[error_list]]`

 **Basics of `DELETE`**:
-The `DELETE` statement is used to remove a record from a file. `DELETE` requires an open channel in update mode (U:I) and a record that has been previously read and locked.
+The `DELETE` statement is used to remove a record from a file. `DELETE` requires an open channel in update mode (U:I) positioned to a record that has been previously locked.
+If you need to delete a record in a hard delete system the order of operations is as follows:
+1. `READ` or `FIND` the record with automatic locking or manual locking enabled
+2. Call `DELETE` on the same channel as the `READ` or `FIND` operation

 **Considerations**:
 1. **Space Efficiency**: Hard deletes free up space in the database, making them suitable for applications where data storage is a concern.